Coming to Twitter: Sponsored videos from college athletes - WTMJ

 In less than a month, several state laws will go into effect that will make it possible for college athletes to be paid for endorsements, sponsorship deals and personal appearances.

-The NCAA is also hoping to have new rules in place by the end of June to governor all Division I athletes and NIL compensation from third parties.
+The NCAA also is hoping to have new rules in place by the end of June to govern all Division I athletes and NIL compensation from third parties.

-Opendorse’s deal with Twitter will give college athletes at schools that use its service the opportunity to start earning money from content they create and tweet with just a few taps on a smart phone.
+Opendorse’s deal with Twitter will give college athletes the opportunity to start earning money from content they create and tweet with just a few taps on a smart phone.

 Among the schools that have deals with Opendorse are Nebraska, Texas, Ohio State, LSU, Indiana and BYU.

-Opendorse also partners with several professional sports league players’ associations, including the NFL, NBA, NHL and Major League Baseball.
+Opendorse also partners with several professional players’ associations, including the NFL, NBA, NHL and Major League Baseball.

 “We’ve built a system that allows the activities of an NBA player to be evaluated differently from that of an NFL player,” Lawrence said.
 “So that same approach you can bring to the collegiate space.”

-He said if there is a state-by-state approach to NIL legislation, the company is equipped to evaluate activities differently for an athlete in Florida, for example, as oposed to one in Mississippi.
+He said if there is a state-by-state approach to NIL legislation, the company is equipped to evaluate activities differently for an athlete in Florida, for example, as opposed to one in Mississippi.

 The video athletes can monetize cannot come from the schools and broadcast partners.
 They must be independently produced.